ljtwinklecagas/spms-reporting-automation/README.md

 ## Overview

-This project automates the synchronization of employee work assignments from the Office Performance Commitment and Review (OPCR) to individual Individual Performance Commitment and Review (IPCR) spreadsheets using Google Apps Script.
+This project automates the synchronization of employee work assignments from the Unit Work Plan (UWP) to individual Individual Performance Commitment and Review (IPCR) spreadsheets using Google Apps Script.

 The solution allows one administrator to update all employee IPCR files from a single script, eliminating the need for employees to manually compare and update their assignments.